-No matter what is your learning style, the secret for an exciting Italian language journey is to customize, as much as possibile, your studying strategies to your potential.
+No matter what your learning style is, the secret for an exciting Italian language journey is to customize, as much as possible, your studying strategies to your potential.

 Serena is a proud polyglot, teacher and language expert.
 After learning 8+ foreign languages and working long hours a job she was not born for, she decided she urged a significant life change.
 She is now combining what she loves doing with what she is good at, helping people to learn Italian online.
 She has been sharing her love for Italy and the Bella Lingua across the world for the last four years.
 Her goal is helping enthusiastic humans to transform Italian Language Learning into a habit in their lives.